JosuePlacido/Monorepo_rockektseat_ignite/README.md

 1. Clone this repository locally `$ git clone https://github.com/josueplacido/monorepo_rockektseat_ignite.git`
 2. Install the dependencies.
 Inside the root `$ yarn install`
 3. Start some application. `$ yarn start-[projectname]`

+> `OBS: some projects have a bug with metro recongnize some modules, the objects "monorepo configuration" contain que the adjust scripts and the workspaces folders configs `

 ## Autor